darkloyd255/Collection-of-my-School-Bookmarklets/README.md

 3. YOU MUST SPEAK ENGLISH<br>
 4. YOU MUST PASS THE GOOGLE FORM WITH A DECENT SCORE<br>
 <br>
-If you can follow these rules and meet these conditions you can become a contributor IF i say so!<br>
+If you can follow these rules and meet these conditions you can become a contributor IF i say so!
+You can take the google form here: https://tinyurl.com/Github-Form<br>
 <br>
+Happy Hacking,<br>
 -Darkloyd